chetgpt/Youtube-Transcripts/README.md

-# Youtube-Transcripts-Download-Process.
+# Youtube-Video & Transcripts-Download-Process.
-A tool to get youtube transcripts then process them for database material.
+A tool to get youtube videos and transcripts then process them for database material.